Enecuum/docs/enq/how-to-pos.md

 2. Generate public and private keys using Enecuum App or [Web Wallet](https://wallet.enecuum.com/).
 Do a backup copy.
 You can use the same key pair for PoA, PoS and PoW.

-3. Create a PoS contract via web-wallet as [this guide states](how-to-pos.md).
+3. If you have not done it yet, create a PoS contract using the instructions above.

 4. Download and run PoS container: